mocdaniel/dashing-icinga2/README.md

 to visualize what's going on with your monitoring.
 It combines several popular widgets and provides development instructions for your own implementation.
-The dashboard also allows to embed the [Icinga Web 2](https://www.icinga.com/products/icinga-web-2/) host and service problem lists as iframe.
+The dashboard also allows to embed the [Icinga Web 2](https://www.icinga.com/products/icinga-web-2/) host and service problem lists as Iframe.

 ![Dashing Icinga 2](public/dashing_icinga2_overview.png "Dashing Icinga 2")